Response rate (survey): Importance

 Holbrook et al. (2005) assessed whether lower response rates are associated with less unweighted demographic representativeness of a sample.
 By examining the results of 81 national surveys with response rates varying from 5 percent to 54 percent, they found that surveys with much lower response rates decreased demographic representativeness within the range examined, but not by much.

 Choung et al. (2013) looked at community response rate to a mailed questionnaire about functional gastrointestinal disorders.
 The response rate to their community survey was 52%.
 Then, they took a random sample of 428 responders and 295 nonresponders for medical record abstraction, and compared nonresponders against responders.
 They found that respondents had a significantly higher body mass index and more health care seeking behavior for non-GI problems.
 However, except for diverticulosis and skin diseases, there was no significant difference between responders and nonresponders in terms of any gastrointestinal symptoms or specific medical diagnosis.

-Dvir and Gafni (2018) examined if consumer response rate is influenced by the amount of information provided.
-In a series of large-scale web experiments (n= 535 and n= 27,900), they compared variants of marketing web pages (also called Landing page), focusing on how changes to content amount impact users’ willingness to provide their e-mail address (a behavior called Conversion rate in marketing terms).
-The results showed significantly higher response rates on the shorter pages, which indicates that contrary to earlier work, not all response rate theories are effective online.

 Nevertheless, in spite of these recent research studies, a higher response rate is preferable because the missing data is not random.
 There is no satisfactory statistical solution to deal with missing data that may not be random.
 Assuming an extreme bias in the responders is one suggested method of dealing with low survey response rates.
 A high response rate (>80%) from a small, random sample is preferable to a low response rate from a large sample.